mavethee/Hackintosh-OpenCore-EFI-DELL-Optiplex-3050/README.md

 3. (Optional) Remove `USBInjectAll.kext` from `EFI/OC/Kexts`, map your own USB config using USBToolBox's [tool](https://github.com/USBToolBox/tool) and its [kext](https://github.com/USBToolBox/kext) referring to this [usage manual](https://github.com/USBToolBox/tool?tab=readme-ov-file#usage)

-4. Please be aware that Apple has not removed any of the kexts for Kaby Lake's iGPUs as of the Release Candidate stage of Sonoma. ~~To run Sonoma, you should change your SMBIOS to `iMac19,1`~~. `iMac19,1` is now set by default.
-The included SMBIOS in this repository is not associated with a purchased Apple device.
+4. Please be aware that Apple has not removed any of the kexts for Kaby Lake's iGPUs yet.
+To run macOS 14+, you should change your SMBIOS to `iMac19,1`, which is now set by default.

+5. The included SMBIOS in this repository is not associated with a purchased Apple device.
 For your own sake, **it's not recommended to use it**.
 Re-generate `iMac19,1` SMBIOS for your EFI using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
-You just need a invalid or unused SMBIOS to copy-paste the required info, especially if you intend to use iServices.The situation may change in the future, depending on Apple's actions.
+You just need a invalid or unused SMBIOS to copy-paste the required info, especially if you intend to use iServices.

+6. The situation may change in the future, depending on Apple's actions.
 Thanks to Intel, it appears that spoofing from Kaby Lake to Coffee Lake (KBL -> CFL) is possible so will come in handy if needed.

 **P.S.**: An updated reference image is needed, so if someone achieves success, please consider contributing.
 This repository started as a result of boredom in class and now that I've graduated, it's become a bit of a guessing game.

-## Credits:
+## Credits

 - [AppleALC](https://github.com/acidanthera/AppleALC)
 - [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)